saintjohnsnorthwesternmilitaryacademy/2018FallSurvivalGuide/README.md

         * Take your clothes to laundry
         * Exchane you Class grey shirts and pants once a week
         * Change bed sheets once every
+        * Read and remember your standard
+        * Keep your room clean
+        * Keep your shoes shined
 * Spitirual & Character Develpoment
     * Chapel
         * Basic Rules